5nizza/5nizza.github.io/_posts/2015-10-14-on-original-algorithm-for-games-of-incomplete-information.md

 ---
 layout: default
+title: On Reif's algorithm for games of incomplete information
 ---

-# On Reif's algorithm for games of incomplete information

 A note on Reif's paper "Complexity of two player games of incomplete information" [^Reif84].